smlab-niser/hbimcourse/content/docs/module-two/_index.md

 and processed data, and
 - finally discuss data migration in face of a potentially new design.

-With this we will also discuss the pitfals and arguments for doing the things the way have done and how we approach the potential problems with the design we have at hand.
+With this we will also discuss the pitfalls and arguments for doing the things the way have done and how we approach the potential problems with the design we have at hand.